zhenqi72/STDP_CNN/README.md

-This is the paper reproduction of paper "STDP-based spiking deep convolutional neural networks for object recognition" [enter]
+This is the paper reproduction of paper "STDP-based spiking deep convolutional neural networks for object recognition" THe main target for this reproduction is to learn SNN and creat a test model for homomorphic encryption by SNN.